-Soft white clots of protein puddles (laking) appear which are distinctive 'foot prints' representing inflammatory or degenerative problems.
+For example, soft white clots of protein puddles appear which are a distinctive ‘foot print’ representing inflammatory or degenerative problems.

 For over 70 years, Blood Crystallization Analysis has been performed by hundreds of microscopists.
 The resulting accumulation of clinical research data indicates how these blood pictures relate to health challenges.
 In recent years, much credence has been given to this test.